mozilla/persona-yahoo-bridge/docs/OPS_NOTES.md

 BigTent must have a public key.
 There are several ways to achieve this:

 -   Use the environment variables `PUBLIC_KEY`.
--   Use `scripts/gen_keys.js` to create `server_secret_key.json` and
+-   Use `./node_modules/jwcrypto/bin/generate-keypair` to create
-    `server_public_key.json` in `server/var/`.
+    `key.publickey` and `key.secretkey`.
+These should be stored with the BrowserID Certifier, as defined in its configuration, and a copy of the public key should be placed in BigTent's `server/var/` directory.
 -   Do nothing and let the server generate its own "ephemeral keys," which will change on each restart.

-In practise, you'll want stable keys that match your certifier.
+In practice, you'll want stable keys that match your certifier.

 API Keys: Windows Live (Hotmail)
 --------------------------------